FBI season 2

+Text title for the series FBI on CBS.

 The second season of FBI, an American police procedural drama television series, premiered on CBS on September 24, 2019, and concluded on March 31, 2020.
 Only 19 episodes were produced due to the COVID-19 pandemic in the United States.
 The season is produced by CBS Television Studios.

 The season featured a crossover event with spin-off series FBI: Most Wanted, which took place a week before the season finale.
 The finale itself was also a crossover with NBC's Chicago P.D. with Tracy Spiridakos reprising her role as Detective Hailey Upton.